d12frosted/elpa-mirror/gnu/tempel-readme.txt

     containing template when jumped to.
   • `r>' Acts like `r', but indent region.
   • `n>' Inserts a newline and indents.
-  • `&' Insert newline if there is only whitespace between line start and point.
+  • `&' Insert newline unless there is only whitespace between line start and point.
-  • `%' Insert newline if there is only whitespace between point and line end.
+  • `%' Insert newline unless there is only whitespace between point and line end.
   • `o' Like `%' but leaves the point before newline.
   • `(s NAME)' Inserts a named field.